Improve the WordPress Admin

 Perhaps you manage a website with multiple authors, contributors, and editors.
 Customizing the admin for each user role can help ensure that they only see the admin screens they actually need to use.

-There’s a lot you can do to customize the WordPress admin and dashboard to make them easier to use and more useful.
+There’s a lot you can do to customize and Improve the WordPress Admin and dashboard to make them easier to use and more useful.
 For example:

 - Admin themes can give the WordPress admin a fresh look.